inspektor-gadget/inspektor-gadget/docs/builtin-gadgets/trace/dns.md

 ### Limitations

-- Only DNS over UDP and IPv4 without options is supported.
+- Only DNS over UDP is supposed.
+See https://github.com/inspektor-gadget/inspektor-gadget/issues/1416.